lumapat/cppfun/c++17/README.md

 * [Stuctured bindings](#structured-bindings)

 ### `constexpr` constructs
 [`constexpr`](http://en.cppreference.com/w/cpp/language/constexpr) is a specifier introduced in C++11 that indicates that an expression, function (including constructors), or variable be evaluated at compile time.
-In C++17, `constexpr` lambda expressions and `if` statements were introduced.
+Recently, C++17 introduced `constexpr` lambda expressions and `if` statements.

 #### Syntax
 ```cpp